Windows Installer, Java Installer, Freeware Installer

 Removing a folder

-Under normal circumstances a folder will be uninstalled automatically.
+Under normal circumstances, a folder installed by the package will be uninstalled automatically.
 However, if it contains resources which were not created by the installation package, the folder will not be removed.

 Set objFS = CreateObject("Scripting.FileSystemObject")